 - Beneficial nematodes and predatory insects can provide long-term control of larvae once established in the garden.

 - Traps including liquid traps, sticky traps, and electronic insect devices can help control gnats in areas where the adult insects are swarming.

 - Repellents: DEET, citronella, vanilla, pine oil, and dryer sheets are commonly used to repel gnats.
 You can also use fans on your porch to keep the air moving and discourage hovering swarms.
 There are also a number of repellent sprays, lanterns, and granules on the market that claim to repel gnats with varying degrees of effectiveness or toxicity.

 - Chemical controls: Foggers, sprays, and insecticides designed for flying insects will work with gnats, although they’re not particularly effective in preventing future infestations.
 Prevention is more effective, and less toxic, than chemical controls.

-A variety of organic gnat control products, including repellents and predatory insects, can be found at your local garden center or at online retailers such as Planet Natural and Golden Harvest Organics.
+You can find a variety of organic fungus gnat control products, including repellents and predatory insects, at your local garden center or at online retailers such as Planet Natural and Golden Harvest Organics.

-If you’re not sure what sort of insect you’re dealing with, or if you’re being bitten, you may find it helpful to contact your local agricultural extension service for advice specific to your region.
-Information and helpful photos about identifying gnats and other flying insects can be found at doyourownpestcontrol.com
+If you’re not sure what sort of insect you’re dealing with, or if you’re being bitten, contact your local agricultural extension service for advice specific to your region.